15 Best Time Tracking Tools for Digital Agencies and Remote Teams in 2026

 - API and 30+ integrations

-Best For: Agencies that justify hours through reporting.
+Best for: Agencies that justify hours through reporting.
+Pricing: Free; Starter from $3.99/user/month.

-7. Everhour – Best Embedded Tracker
+8. Everhour, Best Embedded Tracker

-Everhour embeds time tracking directly into Asana, ClickUp, Notion, Trello and Jira.
+Everhour embeds time tracking directly into Asana, ClickUp, Notion, Trello, and Jira.
 Instead of switching tools, your team starts timers next to the tasks they are already working on.
 For teams already committed to a project manager, this drops adoption friction to almost zero.

 Outside the embedded experience Everhour is functional rather than feature-rich.
 If you are not married to one of the supported PMs, other tools will serve you better.

-Key Features:
+Key features

 - Embedded timers inside Asana, ClickUp, Notion, Trello